shirograhm/PartialLuckCalcRoR2/README.md

 # PartialLuckPlugin - RoR2
-A library/dependency for [TooManyItems](https://thunderstore.io/package/shirograhm/TooManyItems/).
+A soft dependency for [TooManyItems](https://thunderstore.io/package/shirograhm/TooManyItems/).
 Adds the ability for survivors to have partial luck.
 Supports integration with [LookingGlass](https://thunderstore.io/package/DropPod/LookingGlass/).

 ### Changes